mauricioirace/lumino-tests/README.md

 #### Project

-To install the project execute the following command at the root directory:
+To install the project, execute the following command at the root directory:

 ```bash
 npm install